SouthernSeth/ApexTimeTrackerv2/README.md

 # Wiki
 Have some questions on how to do an action inside of the application?
 Head on over to the wiki! https://github.com/SouthernSeth/ApexTimeTrackerv2/wiki

+# Retired!
+This software is no longer developed/supported.